Nehemiah 7 – The Wall Guarded

 b.
 I gave the charge of Jerusalem: Nehemiah wasn’t in this for political glory.
 He had done a work, and now he could let it go.
 God would still use him in Jerusalem, but he knew it wasn’t his place to stay in authority.

 c.
-Hanani: This was Nehemiah’s brother, was the one who first told him about the sad state of affairs in Jerusalem (Nehemiah 1:2).
+Hanani: This was Nehemiah’s brother, and the one who first told him about the sad state of affairs in Jerusalem (Nehemiah 1:2).
 His initiative and concern made him well qualified to govern.

 d.
 He was a faithful man and feared God more than many: This described Hananiah, who was the co-leader of Jerusalem.
 This is what God needs in a man or a woman to use them greatly.

 i.
-Many folks who aren’t all that gifted – they can’t sing, they can’t remember a bunch of Bible verses, they don’t have a knack for teaching, and so forth – can still be used greatly of God if they are faithful and fear God.
-On the other hand, many terribly gifted people may always be frustrated in serving God, if they are not faithful and fearing God.
+Many people who don’t seem to be specially gifted – they can’t sing, they can’t remember many Bible verses, they don’t have a knack for teaching, and so forth – can still be used greatly of God if they are faithful and fear God.
+On the other hand, many remarkably gifted people may see little fruit in serving God if they are not faithful and do not fear God.

 3. (3) A watch set on the walls.

 And I said to them, “Do not let the gates of Jerusalem be opened until the sun is hot; and while they stand guard, let them shut and bar the doors; and appoint guards from among the inhabitants of Jerusalem, one at his watch station and another in front of his own house.”

 a.
 Do not let the gates of Jerusalem be opened until the sun is hot; and while they stand guard: A tremendous victory had been won – the walls were rebuilt.
 Yet, the walls would not protect themselves.
 Diligent watchmen must be appointed, and the walls had to be guarded.